The Emotional Hangover After the Holidays in Pennsylvania (2026): Why You Feel Drained, Numb, or Off

 ✔ Emotional recovery takes time

-Pennsylvania therapists often encourage clients to treat January as a stabilization month rather than a productivity reset.
+Pennsylvania therapists often encourage clients to treat the weeks after the holidays as a stabilization period rather than a productivity reset.

 💤 2.
 Rebuild Gentle Routines